Chrisae9/chis-website/content/blog/tutorial-fileshare.md

 `sudo apt install samba`

-Create a Samba password, this will be used to login through the client:
+Create a Samba password, this will be used to log in through the client:

 `sudo smbpasswd -a <user_name>`